“Please just hold on”

 Dana and Reosa crawled back down the shaft to the lowest level in the caves.
-They were already on their way down to the lowest levels to search for the Doctor anyway.
 They tried not to make a sound so as not to alert the monsters.
-The two women hoped that the monsters efforts would largely be on the Doctor now.
+The two women hoped that the aliens efforts would largely be on the Doctor now.

-They managed to make it to a room in the caves.
+The two women managed to make it to a room in the caves.
 It contained a generator, and was littered with corpses, though these were not the corpses of scientists.
-Instead they were of Excelios people.
+Instead they were of Exelicos people.

 “I saw one of these creatures before.”
 Dana said.

 “When me and the Doctor first arrived in this godforsaken place, we came through the caves, and we saw one of these creatures.
 It was dying, the poor thing.
-It didn’t seem like the others we’ve seen in the facility, though granted it was dying.
+It didn’t seem like the other aliens we’ve seen in the facility, though granted it was dying.

-“Even dying, one of those things would try and rip your throat out” Reosa said with anger.
+“Even dying, one of those blue freaks would try and rip your throat out” Reosa said with anger.
+“Sadly it doesn’t seem to matter if these things were on our side or not.”
 She continued.
-“Sadly it doesn’t seem to matter if these things were on our side or not.”